Adelaide suburb profile

 Adelaide property market performance

-The rental market in Adelaide has also experienced growth, with average rents for houses increasing by 3.4% and units by 6.4% over the last 12 months, reflecting a healthy demand for rental properties in the area.
+The rental market in Adelaide has seen notable changes, particularly for units, which experienced a 9.1% increase in average rent over the last 12 months.
+House rents have also risen by 3.8%, reflecting a healthy demand for rental properties in the suburb.

 | Houses | Units | |